- Canary Islands

 It's better to go to the rock pool during the low tide.

 This one isn't actually in Fuerteventura, but the island of Los Lobos can be visited via a short boat trip from Corralejo.
+Just remember that now you need a permit in order to be allowed on the island.
+Read all the details about how to get your permit for Los Lobos Island (the permit is free).

 This uninhabited island has some amazing places to swim, including a natural pool in Puertito de Lobos.